cajigaslab/Thalamus/docs/joystick_intro_task_guide.md

 - Free-play can optionally reward joystick exploration without any target.
 - The task ends when the configured key is released.

+If `fail_on_touch_input` is enabled, touch-screen input produces a failed outcome and plays the failure sound in both normal target-guided mode and cursor-only free-play mode.

 ## Operator View Overlay

 When this task is shown in Operator View, it now draws a white text overlay in the top-right corner of the operator display only.